The Age of Consent (album): "Why?"

 The follow-up single "Why?" (recorded at RPM Studios, NYC and mixed at Townhouse Studio, London) pursued a more energetic musical formula, while the lyrics focused more centrally and darkly on anti-gay prejudice.
 The song opened with a questioning vocal by Somerville and the shattering of breaking glass.
 Released in September 1984, the single made the top 10 in the UK.

 The promotional video opens with Steinbachek and Bronski buying artificial bombs and a small statue of Michelangelo's David in a mad supermarket.
 At the checkout, because they are openly gay, the assistant telephones the management to enquire whether they can pay for the items.
 They are refused.
-Meanwhile, Jimmy is singing behind a counter of sausages and salamis and, seeing the dilemma in progress, starts complaining to the checkout girl.
-All three are arrested by "the thought police" and made to appear for trial before a puppet court and senile judge (Jimmy's father in "Smalltown Boy") The band members are sent to a workhouse.
-From the workhouse, Jimmy rises up into the air and confronts "God".
+Meanwhile, Somerville is singing behind a counter of sausages and salamis and, seeing the dilemma in progress, starts complaining to the checkout girl.
+All three are arrested by "the thought police" and made to appear for trial before a puppet court and senile judge (Somerville's father in "Smalltown Boy").
+The band members are then sent to a workhouse.
+From the workhouse, Somerville rises up into the air and confronts "God".
 The workers revolt, and strip the thought police of authority and clothing.
 The band members are placed on pedestals, before "God" transforms all three of them into statues of salt for their alleged sins.

 The thought-police actors who arrest the trio are the swimmer / homophobic gang-leader from the "Smalltown Boy" video and "Martin", a friend of the band whose situation in a gay relationship with a younger man actually inspired the lyrical content of the song.
 The video extras were mostly friends of the band; they went on strike during the video shoot, due to the excess labour endured by them in the production.

 The "Smalltown Boy" and "Why?" videos were directed by Bernard Rose, who also directed the original video for Frankie Goes to Hollywood's "Relax".

 The song is dedicated to the memory of playwright Drew Griffiths, a victim of a homophobic murder in 1984.

 The sleeve cover art was by Robert McAulay.

 "It Ain't Necessarily So"

-The third single "It Ain't Necessarily So", the George and Ira Gershwin/ DuBose Heyward song (from the opera Porgy and Bess) that expresses opposition to biblical literalism, was released in November 1984 and reached the UK Top 20.
-The track featured Arno Hecht from The Uptown Horns on solo clarinet and the openly gay male choir from London, The Pink Singers.
+The third single "It Ain't Necessarily So", the George and Ira Gershwin/ DuBose Heyward song (from the opera Porgy and Bess) that expresses opposition to biblical literalism, was released in November 1984 and reached the UK top 20.
+The track features Arno Hecht from The Uptown Horns on solo clarinet and the openly gay male choir from London, The Pink Singers.
 It was recorded at The Garden studio, London and Skyline Studios, NYC.

-The promotional video featured Jimmy and Larry as inmates in a borstal with Jimmy and "Martin" (the "thought police" actor from "Why?") having a Christmas pie-eating competition which takes place during the Christmas religious service, which Jimmy wins.
-Steve plays a closeted prison warden who has a keen eye for one of the other prisoners.
+The promotional video features Somerville and Steinbachek as inmates in a borstal with Somerville and "Martin" (the "thought police" actor from "Why?") having a Christmas pie-eating competition which takes place during the Christmas religious service, which Somerville wins.
+Bronski plays a closeted prison warden who has a keen eye for one of the other prisoners.

-The cover sleeve art was a parody of The Wizard Of Oz with Dorothy having the head of the devil.
+The cover sleeve art was a parody of The Wizard Of Oz, with Dorothy having the head of the devil.